-A loss of, or reduction in revenues from, a significant number of our resellers and our independent sales agents would impair our ability to sell our products and services and could reduce our revenues and adversely impact our operating results.
+A loss of, or reduction in revenues from, a significant number of our resellers and our independent sales agents would impairour ability to sell our products and services and could reduce our revenues and adversely impact our operating results.

 We rely heavily on our network of resellers and independent sales agents to sell and (in the case of resellers) to service our products for end-users in their respective geographic regions.
 These resellers and sales agents may not be as effective in selling our products or servicing our end-users as we are.
-Further, if our relationships with a significant number of these resellers and sales agents would otherwise fail or refuse to sell our products, we may not be able to find replacements that are as qualified or as successful in a timely manner, if at all.
+Further, if our relationships with a significant number of these resellers and sales agents were to be terminated or if a significant number of these resellers and sales agents would otherwise fail or refuse to sell our products, we may not be able to find replacements that are as qualified or as successful in a timely manner, if at all.
 If these resellers and independent sales agents do not perform as anticipated or if we are unable to find qualified and successful replacements, our sales will suffer, which would have an adverse effect on our revenues and operating results.
 Additionally, a default by one or more resellers that have a significant receivables balance could have an adverse financial impact on our financial results.